-- (b) in the case of credit agreements providing for variations in the rate of interest or other charges which are unquantifiable at the time of calculation, the annual percentage rate shall be calculated on the assumption that the future rates of interest or charges are the current variable rates which will remain fixed and will apply until the end of the credit agreement.
-In circumstances in which the initial or subsequent amount for a specific period or periods is variable, the calculation shall assume that the fixed rate 10 or rates shall apply only for the period or periods specified and that the rates applicable to other periods of the contract are the current variable rates which will remain fixed for those periods, - (c) that the borrower is not entitled to any income tax relief or 15 any other benefit not granted by the creditor under, or relating to, the transaction, - (d) where charges are payable at an unspecified date after the agreement is signed it shall be assumed that they are payable at the beginning of the agreement, - 20 (e) in the case of advertising, the calculation shall be based on a typical example. - 100.-(1) Where a mortgage lender-
+(b) in the case of credit agreements providing for variations in the rate of interest or other charges which are unquantifiable at the time of calculation, the APR shall be calculated on the assumption that the future rates of interest or charges are the current variable rates which will remain 20 fixed and will apply until the end of the credit agreement.
+In circumstances in which the initial or subsequent interest rate is fixed for a specific period or periods, the calculation shall assume that the fixed rate or rates shall apply only for the period or periods specified and that the rates 25 applicable to other periods of the contract are the current variable rates which will remain fixed for those periods,

+(c) that the borrower is not entitled to any income tax relief or any other benefit not granted by the creditor under, or relating to, the transaction,

+- (d) where charges are payable at an unspecified date after the agreement is signed it shall be assumed that they are payable at the beginning of the agreement, - (e) in the case of advertising, the calculation shall be based on a typical example.